towerofnix/programming-language-thing/README.md

 #### In your browser:

 PLT only works in Firefox Nightly from what I've tested.
-You can copy all the code in `main.js` to the [babel REPL](http://babeljs.io/repl) and it should also work.
+You can copy all the code in `plt.js` to the [babel REPL](http://babeljs.io/repl) and it should also work.

+Add this somewhere in your HTML file:

+	<script src="./plt.js"></script>

+Now you have access to `put`, as described later.

 #### In [Node.js](https://nodejs.org):